 The Company maintains specific restrictions on its investment portfolio based on policy guidelines as approved by the Board of Directors.
 These guidelines include restrictions with respect to diversification and credit quality.
-For fixed maturity investments, exposure to a single entity, with the exception of the U.S. Treasury and Government agencies may not exceed 1% of the fair value of the aggregate NEIL portfolio.
-Asset-backed Securities, where the credit quality/rating is primarily based on specified collateral and not the issuer are not subject to the 1% limit.
-Securities with an explicit guarantee from the issuer are also not subject to the 1% limit.
-The policy guidelines also require that no less than 90% of the fixed maturity portfolio must be rated investment grade by the Fitch, Standard & Poor's or Moody's rating services.
-As of December 31, 2015, the Company's fixed maturity securities included U.S. Government obligations, Foreign Government obligations, Corporate Debt Securities, Mortgage-backed Securities and Other Debt Securities.
+For fixed maturity investments, exposure to a single entity, with the exception of the U.S. Treasury and Government agencies may not exceed 1% of the fair value of the aggregate NEIL portfolio or 1.5% the weight of the entity in the Policy Benchmark.
+Asset-backed Securities, where the credit quality/rating is primarily based on specified collateral and not the issuer, are not subject to the 1% limit.
+The policy guidelines also require that no less than 90% of the fixed maturity portfolio must be rated investment grade by Fitch, Standard & Poor's or Moody's bond rating services.
+As of December 31, 2016, the Company's fixed maturity securities included U.S. Government obligations, Foreign Government obligations, Corporate Debt Securities, Mortgage-backed Securities and Other Debt Securities.
 Mortgage-backed Securities included Residential Mortgage-backed Securities ("RMBS"), Commercial Mortgagebacked Securities ("CMBS"), Collateralized Mortgage Obligations ("CMOs") and other Asset-backed Securities ("ABS").
 Other debt securities included Federal Agency debt issues from the Federal National Mortgage Association ("FNMA"), Federal Home Loan Mortgage Corporation ("FHLMC") and Federal Home Loan Bank ("FHLB").
-The Company's fixed maturity portfolio had a fair value of \$1,636,262,000 and \$1,626,325,000 at December 31, 2015 and 2014, respectively.
-Of this amount, 97.8% was rated as investment grade credit quality with the remaining 2.2% rated as non-investment grade.
+97.4% and 97.8% of the Company's fixed maturity portfolio was rated as investment grade at December 31, 2016 and 2015, respectively.